Al Jazeera Balkans: Final broadcast and signal shutdown

 Al Jazeera Balkans ceased live news broadcasting on 12 July 2025, concluding nearly 14 years of continuous operation since its launch in 2011.
-The final live news program aired at 12:00 PM local time, with news presenter Dalija Hasanbegović Konaković delivering the closing sign-off.
-In her farewell message, Hasanbegović Konaković expressed gratitude to viewers for their sustained trust and support, highlighting the channel’s dedication to providing a platform for underrepresented voices and upholding the principles of truthful and ethical journalism.
+The final live news program aired at 12:00 PM local time, with news presenter Dalija Hasanbegović delivering the closing sign-off.
+In her farewell message, Hasanbegović expressed gratitude to viewers for their sustained trust and support, highlighting the channel’s dedication to providing a platform for underrepresented voices and upholding the principles of truthful and ethical journalism.

 Following the final live broadcast, Al Jazeera Balkans continued to air pre-recorded content until the end of July 2025, after which the channel’s signal was scheduled to be discontinued.

 The parent company, based in Doha, has not publicly disclosed detailed reasons for the closure; however, reports suggest that financial considerations and strategic business decisions played a significant role.
 The shutdown affected more than 250 employees.

 Audience and programming

 According to a report from the Associated Press, "media experts say they hope the broadcaster will offer objective news to a public that was exposed for two decades to local media heavily influenced by politics."
 Al Jazeera Balkans had a modern studio in Sarajevo and smaller studios in Belgrade and Zagreb.
 The station had correspondents in Podgorica, Pristina, Mostar, Banja Luka, and Skopje, who reported in the local variants of the Serbo-Croatian language.
-The station had reporters in based in Washington, D.C., London, Berlin, Vienna, Moscow, Istanbul and Jerusalem by utilizing the resources of the current Al Jazeera bureaus around the world.
+The station had reporters based in Washington, D.C., London, Berlin, Vienna, Moscow, Istanbul and Jerusalem by utilizing the resources of the current Al Jazeera bureaus around the world.
 The network served viewers in Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro, Serbia, and Slovenia.